raspberrypilearning/burping-jelly-baby/README.md

 7. Save the file by pressing `CTRL+X`, then `Y` for yes, followed by `Enter`.

-8. Fianlly, run the program by typing:
+8. Finally, run the program by typing:

     ```
     sudo python SingingJellyBaby.py